laravel-streams/streams-core/docs/en/control-panel.md

         <td>The actual permalink for the section in the case that the HREF is used for something different.
 This is helpful when the HREF used for the section link needs to be different than the actual HREF for the section.
 Like a section link that opens a modal as in the above example to take you into the section.</td>
     </tr>
 </table>

+<a name="section-buttons"></a>
+### Section Buttons

+Section buttons are defined in the section definitions `buttons` property.
+For more information on button definitions please refer to the button UI documentation.